 The iPad Pro is ambitiously touted as Apple's new tablet that has the guts to replace your laptop, and it now comes in an ideal size that perfectly demonstrates bigger isn't always better for everyone.

 I can now listen to amped up music through its four loud stereo speakers, doodle away with the Apple Pencil and seamlessly attach a keyboard without fumbling with Bluetooth.
-Its Smart Connector port may be my favorite new feature inherited from the 12.9-inch iPad Pro.
+Its Smart Connector port may be my favorite new feature inherited from the original 12.9-inch iPad Pro.

 It's not all hand-me-downs.
 The iPad Pro 9.7 actually strikes out on its own with a few advancements.
-It was the first to tout True Tone display technology adapts to my environment by subtly adjusting the white balance, and there's a much wider color gamut behind its anti-reflective coated glass.
+It was the first to tout True Tone display technology that adapts to my environment by subtly adjusting the white balance, and there's a much wider color gamut behind its anti-reflective coated glass.

 Its camera is 12MP and shoots 4K video, taking cues from the iPhone 6S and iPhone 6S Plus cameras.
-While the new iPhone 7 and iPhone 7 Plus have even better cameras, these camera specs remain incredibly rare for a tablet of any size before the iPad Pro 9.7 still has the snappers on most slates beat, and with the option for 256GB of storage it's got more space too.
+While the new iPhone X and iPhone 8 have better cameras, these camera specs remain incredibly rare for a tablet of any size before the iPad Pro 9.7 still has the snappers on most slates beat, and with the option for 256GB of storage it's got more space too.

 What we have ended up with is a tablet juggernaut - but without looking like a juggernaut.
 On the other hand it also has a serious asking price to match its power, and several easy-to-spot software limitations, even with the iOS 10.3 now available for the tablet.